NREL/Wattile/tests/fixtures/README.md

   - `holidays`: *boolean*

-      Options for adding (or not adding) holiday feature.
+      Option for adding (or not adding) holiday feature.
 List of holidays are contained in a separate file shown [here](https://github.com/NREL/Wattile/blob/main/wattile/holidays.py).

 - `resample`: *dict*